KellyFPM3/animations/README.md

 1. Add the CSS and JS folders to your theme directory.

-2. Enqueue the JS and CSS for the animations by adding the following code to the functions.php file:
+2. Enqueue the JS and CSS for the animations by adding the following code to the **functions.php** file in your template:

 ```
 function register_fpm3_animations($hook) {